paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-To use Export, we'll first add it to our dependencies.<br />
+To use Export, we'll add it to our dependencies.<br />
 And now, let's make a module for the Python integration.

 ---